epfl-ada/ada-2022-project-adacadabra/README.md

 You can find the whole data story [here](https://epfl-ada.github.io/ADAcADAbra-data-story-cayman/)

-In the jupyter notebook "data_analysis.ipynb" you can find our code for the data analysis.
+In the jupyter notebook "data_story.ipynb" you can find our code for the data analysis.

 Team contribution :
 - DEMIRTAS Enes Eray : First Analysis, Analysis of slow development